 So transport runs at capacity.
 Driving is limited by congestion and the willingness of people to put up with hour plus commutes each way.
 Cycling is limited by willingness to deal with a hostile environment and lack of any space.
 Speed and comfort walking around the city centre are circumscribed by lack of space and motor traffic.
 Bus routes and reliability are constrained by congestion and the lack of layover space.
 And when everything is at 98% utilisation in peak even when things run well, there's no slack in the system for anything going wrong, even for predictable maintenance.
-No mode of transport is reliable and comfortable; every mode is sometimes painful.
+No mode of transport is reliable and comfortable; every mode is sometimes painful, if not actually dangerous.
 And things are only going to get worse, for everyone.

 The central implication of this is that small changes are not going to help.
 If we reduce the number of private motor vehicle trips in Oxford by 15%, for example, through a workplace parking levy or a congestion charge, that's not going to be enough to either make peak hour bus trips fast and reliable (and bus lanes unnecessary) or to make cycling an option for any significant number of new people.